kora-projects/kora-docs/mkdocs/docs/v2/en/guides/http-client-advanced.md

 - Make sure the advanced server app is running, not only the basic server app.
 - Check that `DataController` is exposed on the target server.
+- Do not add `@Json` to a `FormUrlEncoded` or `FormMultipart` parameter — those types already have their own request mappers.

+**The build fails with `No component found for dependency:` and a mapper or interceptor type:**

+- Add `@Component` to the class referenced by `@Mapping` or `@InterceptWith`.
+The generated client receives both as constructor arguments, so they must exist in the graph even when they have no dependencies of their own.

 **Custom request mapper does not run:**

 - Make sure the parameter uses `@Mapping(...)`.
-- Make sure the mapper implements `HttpClientRequestMapper<T>`.
+- Make sure the mapper implements `HttpClientRequestMapper<T>` for exactly the parameter type.

 **Response-code mapping does not behave as expected:**

 - Check the `@ResponseCodeMapper` entries carefully.
-- Remember that `ResponseCodeMapper.DEFAULT` is the fallback for all unlisted codes.
+- Remember that `ResponseCodeMapper.DEFAULT` is the fallback for all unlisted codes, and that without a `DEFAULT` entry an unlisted code raises `HttpClientResponseException`.
 - Make sure the server route returns the JSON shape your mapper expects for each branch.
+- An exception thrown inside a mapper surfaces as `HttpClientDecoderException`, so check the cause.

 **Interceptor logging does not appear:**

-- Check `@InterceptWith(...)` on the specific client method.
+- Check `@InterceptWith(...)` on the specific client method or on the interface.
-- Make sure the interceptor class implements `HttpClientInterceptor`.
+- Make sure the interceptor class implements `HttpClientInterceptor` and is annotated with `@Component`.

+**The imperative call hangs or returns an empty body:**

+- Read the body before the response is closed; `HttpClientResponse` is `Closeable` and the body is not buffered for you.
+- Set a timeout with `HttpClientRequest.of(...).requestTimeout(...)` when the remote service may be slow.

 ## What's Next? { #whats-next }